Rosenthal Kalabus & Therrian

 • Adjudication of guilt: If you were on deferred adjudication, a violation could lead the court to enter a formal conviction and sentence you as if you had been found guilty from the start.
 This often results in a permanent criminal record and substantial jail or prison time.

-Because probation violation consequences can include everything from stricter oversight to jail time, working with a skilled defense lawyer is crucial.
-An experienced Addison probation violation lawyer at Rosenthal Kalabus & Therrian can advocate for your freedom.
+Because probation violation consequences can include everything from stricter oversight to jail time, working with a skilled criminal defense lawyer in Addison is important.
+An experienced Addison probation violation lawyer at Rosenthal Kalabus & Therrian can advocate for your freedom and help you pursue a favorable outcome in your case.

 What Happens After a Probation Violation?